The Last Dance (EP): "The Long Dance"

-"The Long Dance" is an extended remix of the title track remixed by Johnson.
-The idea for the song came about because the band had extra studio time booked, and Johnson "wanted to play around" with the title track in a similar style to how he approached the remixes he had previously produced for New Order.
+"The Long Dance" is an extended remix of the title track, remixed by Johnson.
+The idea for the song came about because the band had extra studio time booked, and Johnson "wanted to play around" with the title track, similarly to how he approached the remixes he had previously produced for New Order.
 The band were against the idea of remixing themselves prior to the sessions, but found that "working backwards to get "The Last Dance" didn't feel like [they] were remixing anything."
 In 2011, Ian Crause recalled that he was not initially a fan of the remix, but that his opinion had become more positive over time, saying "I thought it was a bit tacky.
 I was never a massive fan of even the New Order 12" remixes.
 The other guys wouldn't have had any qualms about it as they were both well into dance music.
 Now, I think it's a pretty good track and Michael did a great job."
 Unterberger considers this version to have "a better intro" than the original and "an extra two minutes of blissful instrumental interplay."

 "Scattered Shadows"

-"Scattered Showers" closes the EP and was the band's first ever track that was put together with Wilmott doing the majority of the sampling featured on an Akai S3200.
-Wilmott himself considers the song a "missed opportunity", which him commenting in 2011 that "it creates an interesting atmosphere but doesn't really do anything.
+"Scattered Showers" closes the EP and was the band's first ever track that was put together with Wilmott doing the majority of the sampling, featured on an Akai S3200.
+Wilmott himself considers the song a "missed opportunity" which him commenting in 2011 that "it creates an interesting atmosphere but doesn't really do anything.
 The guitar makes it sound too ethereal.
 There are songs that we could have been braver with, such as this.
 If we had treated this in the same way as "Lost In Fog", whereby there is no true root of traditional instrumentation, the result could have been realized to a greater level."
 Crause also has reservations about the song, saying it "was driven by a sense of absence.
 It was all stuff about conformity and a black storm coming to instill fear into those who were complacent.
 It's vague and hazy, adolescent.
 There's possibly something beautiful in it, but it is too long."
 Nonetheless, music journalist Ned Raggett commented positively that it "rides a soft, lovely combination of acoustic guitar, piano, and samples, growing thicker and more involved with time, all treated with the combination of intimacy and distance the band excels in."
 Douglas Walk of Trouser Press said the song is "nearly consumed in an avalanche of sound effects."